dart-lang/site-www/src/tools/dartpad/troubleshoot.md

 verify you are editing the code in the **Dart** tab, not **Solution** or **Tests**.

+## Previously working code now has errors

+If the code is using language or library features no longer supported in the latest stable release of Dart, the code may no longer analyze or run properly.

+* If the code worked in the previous Dart release, consider switching to the *old channel* with the *channel* dropdown at the bottom left of the playground.
+  If possible, update the code to work with the latest release, as the *old channel* only supports the previous stable release.

+* If the code has not been updated to support [null safety][] you will need to update the code accordingly.
+  DartPad no longer supports non-nullable Dart code.

 ## DartPad doesn't work in China

 Try [dartpad.cn.](https://dartpad.cn)